Flying Solo Presentation During Paris Fashion Week Was Once Again the Place to be Seen and Discover New Design Talent | Fashion Week Online®

 The director and co-founder of Flying Elizabeth Solomeina produced the presentation and said, “We are thrilled that our show in Paris is met with such an overwhelming response from industry insiders.
 We are proud to have become a top resource for industry professionals to discover emerging talent and Flying Solo is providing designers with a high-end platform to showcase collections to top tier media, influencers, stylists, buyers, and tastemakers.”

-Attendees included editors from Fashion Week Online, Instyle Germany, Women’s Health UK, Vogue Mexico and Influencers Olga Ferrera @olga_newyork777, Adaleta Avdic @adaatude among others.
+Attendees included editor-in-chief Pablo Starr from Fashion Week Online @pablo.fwo, Instyle Germany, Women’s Health UK, Vogue Mexico and Influencers Olga Ferrera @olga_newyork777, Adaleta Avdic @adaatude among others.

 About Flying Solo